runspired/runspired.com/_posts/2025-02-06-exploring-transformed-and-derivied-values-in-schema-record.md

 In the alias approach, you retain exposing two fields like the original Model had, and you still write the transformation described above.
 The primary advantage is retaining access to the original field.

-Here is our new House schema and types.
+Here are our new House schema and types.

 ```ts
 import { withDefaults } from '@warp-drive/schema-record/schema';